dataarts/tailbone/README.md

 #### Access Control:

 Public private exposure of properties on a model is controlled by capitalization of the first letter, similar to `Go`.
 All models except for `users` have a private owners list which is just a list of user ids that can access and change the private variables of a model.
 This is prepopulated with the person who first creates this model. __Only the signed in user can edit information on their `users` model__.
 We thought about owners vs. editors to grant access rights like many other systems, but thought it out of scope for this first pass.
 This is about rapid prototyping.
+Also, if you need to make something only modifable by an admin prefix the property with admin or Admin.

 ```javascript
 $.ajax({